This post may contain affiliate sales links. Please see my full disclosure policy for details

 Notes

-- To substitute the sour cream use a plain non Greek yogurt.
+- Substitute the sour cream use a plain non Greek yogurt.
 Full fat sour cream will also work

 - Make ahead and storage instructions: Once frosted, this cake can be made up to 2 days in advance and stored in the refrigerator in an airtight container such as a cake carrier.
 To make the layers ahead of time, cool completely, line the top and bottom with parchment paper and tightly wrap in plastic wrap.